 We’ve been out and about meeting individuals and organisations based in Islington to hear about their hopes for the Holloway prison site.
-We are running an online survey, circulating leaflets and information and hosting public events.

 If you are involved in a local group and would like to host a meeting to discuss the future of the Holloway site, then please get in touch.

 We are working hard to ensure that as many voices as possible are heard in this process.
 This includes the most marginalised and excluded people in the borough.
 We are also working with the charity, Women in Prison, to seek the views of women with experience of the criminal justice system and imprisonment.